fulldecent/github-pages-template/README.md

 You can now access the website by pointing your browser to the `BUILD` folder or running a command like `cd BUILD; php -S localhost:8000`.

-Also, you can check for common problem on our website automatically, just run this command.
+Also, you can check for common problems on our website automatically, just run this command.

 ```sh
 bundle exec rake test